chaimilee/chaimilee/README.md

 - 🌱 I’m currently learning Machine Learning for Data Science and Predictive Analytics.
 I've previously took courses on Big Data, Data Management, and programming in Python!
 - 👩🏻‍💻 Over the summer of 2022, I worked at Intel as a Software Technical Consulting Engineer Intern.
 I got to leverage my skills in python to work on various interesting projects.
 - ⚡ I am interested in statistics, data analytics, and databases and am looking for relevant opportunities!
-- 🌞 During my free time, I like to go to CorePower yoga, try new restaurants, go on hikes, or go for a drive (I finally got my license this year 😎)
+- 🌞 During my free time, I like to go to CorePower yoga, try new restaurants, read about horoscopes, go on hikes, or go for a drive (I finally got my license this year 😎)